dc74089/blue-api-v3/docs/DistrictApi.md

 <a name="getTeamDistricts"></a>
 # **getTeamDistricts**
-> Map&lt;String, String&gt; getTeamDistricts(teamKey, ifModifiedSince)
+> List&lt;DistrictList&gt; getTeamDistricts(teamKey, ifModifiedSince)

-Gets a list or year and district pairs to denote each year the team was in a district.
+Gets an array of districts representing each year the team was in a district.
 Will return an empty array if the team was never in a district.

 ### Example
 ```java